SEASON-SPECIFIC PARK OPERATING HOURS

 NORTHERN CANAL WALKWAY | Entrance adjacent to 175 Aiken St. and/or Mammoth Rd/School St. Bridge. | (978) 970-5000

-The historic walkway along the Northern Canal island is open Sundays when river conditions permit between May 15 and October 15.
+The historic walkway along the Northern Canal is open when river conditions permit between May 15 and October 15.
 To find out if the walkway is open, please call the park at (978) 970-5000.